ibm-cloud-docs/gateway-appliance/order-byoa.md

 8. Select your RAM settings.

-9. Select your SSH keys, if you want to use then to authenticate access to your new Gateway.
+9. Select your SSH keys, if you want to use them to authenticate access to your new Gateway.

 8. From the **Storage Disks** section, choose the options that meet your storage requirements.